paulhjwu/ICT239_Stage2/README.md

 Something more

-sudo apt install gnome-keyring -y
+sudo apt install gnome-keyring gnupg2 pass -y

 It does not fail actually